Nick-Gabe/FAPI-whack-a-potatoe/README.md

 python script.py
 ```
 It will start the script and say the keybindings to start and stop.
-It starts as **STOPPED** by default, so you just need to press the start key for it to start clicking those potatoes.
-And when you're not using, just press the stop key.
+It starts as **STOPPED** by default, so you just need to press the start key (`F8` by default) for it to start clicking those potatoes.
+And when you're not using, just press the stop key (`F8` by default).

-If you want to stop the script entirely, go into the terminal you used to start the program and press `Ctrl + C`, it will shutdown the process.
+If you want to stop the script entirely press `F10` or go into the terminal you used to start the program and press`Ctrl + C`, it will shutdown the process.

 ## 🧑‍💻 How it works